 - Weak for: Jupiter, Sun, Moon, Venus, and Saturn

-“Ari” in astrology means ‘enemy’ and hence this house relates to enemies and difficulties that one might have in their lives.
-This house helps to predict facts and factors concerning illness such as what type of diseases we may contract, how long it might take to recover from illnesses, which of our body parts are more vulnerable to getting ill, the strength of our immune system, and so on.
+“Ari” in astrology means ‘enemy’; hence, this house relates to enemies and difficulties that one might have in their life.
+The sixth house helps to predict facts and factors concerning illness such as what type of diseases we may contract, how long it might take to recover from illnesses, which of our body parts are more vulnerable to getting ill, the strength of our immune system, and so on.

 - Vedic Name: Yuvati Bhava